-The Mazda CX-5: Which Trim is Your Type?
+The Mazda CX-5 – Which Trim is for You?

 Sometimes the hardest part of purchasing a new car isn’t deciding which make and model to bring home; it’s figuring out where to draw the line at upgrading the chosen car’s trim.
 For some people, the base model of any car is just what they need – give these people four wheels and they are good to go.
 Others will settle for just a few bells and whistles, and some people won’t be satisfied unless they’ve got the whole shebang.
 Visiting the Mazda dealership near me offered the chance to explore the three Mazda trim types on one of Mazda’s most popular vehicles – the Mazda CX-5.
 Take a look below and find the trim that’s just your type.